 Medi-Cal Matters: A Snapshot of How Medi-Cal Coverage Benefits Californians

-NOTE: Due to revisions to the 2015 CHIS data, an updated chart deck and individual graphics were posted on September 29, 2017.
+Note: A chart deck and individual graphics were updated on September 29, 2017, to reflect revisions to the 2015 CHIS data.
 These publications were originally posted on July 6, 2017.

 In California, one in three people is now covered by Medi-Cal, California’s version of Medicaid.
 Drawing upon various credible research and data sources, Medi-Cal Matters compiles a set of key facts and figures illustrating the breadth and scope of Medi-Cal coverage and the benefits of that coverage to the program’s nearly 14 million beneficiaries across the state.
 Sources include the California Health Interview Survey; studies by the Kaiser Family Foundation, Bay Area Economic Institute, and New England Journal of Medicine; local Medi-Cal managed care plan data; and more.

 Key facts include:

 - 62% of those covered by Medi-Cal are families with children.

 - Medi-Cal covers more than one in five California seniors and one in two people with disabilities.

 - Medi-Cal covers three in five nursing facility residents.

 - Two in three adult Medi-Cal beneficiaries is in the labor force.

 - Nearly 80% of Californians with Medi-Cal report having a usual source of care (vs. 52% of the uninsured).